LeeyaD/rb120/prep_written.md

-# Around 20q 3hrs (180min)
+Around 20q 3hrs (180min)
-# last question may take 30min.
+last question may take 30min.
-# 19q in 150min is 7.8min each
+19q in 150min is 7.8min each

-# Specific Topics of Interest
+#### Additional Tips
+This assessment has a different style than the RB109 written assessment,so you should expect several open-ended questions where you will need to explain certain OOP concepts using code examples.

+While working through the assessment questions it is useful to run your code often to check it, so make sure to have either ruby document/terminal or an online repl prepared beforehand.

-# - WHAT IS OOP? -----------------------------
+### WHAT IS OOP?
-# -->> A Programming model where areas of code that perform certain procedures are sectioned off, allowing programs to become an interaction of many small parts that can be changed/manipulated without affecting the entire program.
+A Programming model where areas of code that perform certain procedures are sectioned off, allowing programs to become an interaction of many small parts that can be changed/manipulated without affecting the entire program.

-# - WHAT ARE THE BENEFITS OF OOP? ------------
+#### Benefits
-# By sectioning off code into smaller parts we reduce dependencies and make debugging & maintaining the codebase easier.
+* By sectioning off code into smaller parts we reduce dependencies and make debugging & maintaining the codebase easier.

-# Defining basic classes and leveraging concepts like inheritance to introduce more detailed behaviors means our code is more "DRY" and has a greater level of reusability and flexibility.
+* Defining basic classes and leveraging concepts like inheritance to introduce more detailed behaviors means our code is more "DRY" and has a greater level of reusability and flexibility.

-# Naming those small parts (i.e. classes & objects) after real-world nouns and modeling them appropriate to the problem, lets programmers think at a higher level of abstraction when designing and helps them break down and solve problems that arise.
+* Naming those small parts (i.e. classes & objects) after real-world nouns and modeling them appropriate to the problem, lets programmers think at a higher level of abstraction when designing and helps them break down and solve problems that arise.

-# - CLASSES AND OBJECTS -----------------------
+### CLASSES AND OBJECTS
-# -->> Classes define our object's attributes & behaviors like templates through the varied use of instance & class variables and instance & class methods.
+Classes define our object's attributes & behaviors like templates through the varied use of instance & class variables and instance & class methods.
 Objects are created from classes and contain a combination of data and methods.

-# Here, our class Dog is defined with one attribute, a name, and one behavior, access to our attribute.
-We create a new Dog object by calling #new on class Dog.
-We pass #new an argument that will be passed to #initialize where it will be assigned the instance variable @name.
+Here, our class `Dog` is defined with one attribute (a name) and one behavior (a method that gives us access to our attribute).
+We create a new `Dog` object by calling `#new` on class `Dog`.
+We pass #new an argument that will be passed to #initialize where it will be assigned the instance variable `@name`.

 ```ruby
 class Dog
   def initialize(name)